 What To Do In Tissington

 View Tissington Hall

 Tissington Hall is owned by the FitzHerbert family and has been since 1465.
 The family still live here today and open up their home to the public for arranged tours and weddings.
 The current hall is a Jacobean building built in 1609 by Francis FitzHerbert in the newer fashion architecture of the time, replacing an earlier moated manor house on the other side of the road which guarded the Norman church of St Mary’s.
-It is one of only 300 homes in the country that can boast that fact that the descendants of the original builder still live there, which is an impressive feat given that 400 years have passed by.
+It is one of only 300 homes in the country that can boast the fact that descendants of the original builder still live there, which is an impressive feat given that 400 years have passed by!

 Visit During The Well Dressings